zxteloiv/quiver2jekyll/README.md

 [Quiver](http://happenapps.com/#quiver) is an excellent markdown notebook on Mac OS X and stays in active development with a kind programmer.

-This tool helps you to export either a Quiver note or Quiver notebook into several Jekyll Pages, which make you publish your Quiver notes to Jekyll blogs easily.
+This tool helps you export either a Quiver note or Quiver notebook into several Jekyll Pages, which makes you publish your Quiver notes to Jekyll blogs easily.
 Quiver GUI itself has provided the functionality to export notes but only in rendered html files.
 This has some limitations.

 To convert notes into Jekyll markdown, you will benefit from several merits: